aws/karpenter-provider-aws/designs/provisioner-priority.md

 ### Configuration Considerations

-There are scenarios where this user-based priority ordering could cause undesirable affects to the node provisioning.
+**Creating Inflexible Provisioners**: There are scenarios where this user-based priority ordering could cause undesirable affects to the node provisioning.
 In particular, consider the scenario where a user has provided the following provisioners

 ```yaml
 apiVersion: karpenter.sh/v1alpha5